 Without comments

-- Under the Meet ALL of the following conditions, select Ticket: Status>Less than>Solved.
+- Under Meet ALL of the following conditions, add the below conditions:

 With comments

-- Under the Meet ALL of the following conditions, select Ticket: Status>Less than>Solved.
+- Under Meet ALL of the following conditions, add the below conditions:

 Agent touches

-- Under Meet ALL of the following conditions, select Ticket: Status>Less than>Solved.
+- Under Meet ALL of the following conditions, add the below:

 Creating your view